dina3e/ant_helloworld/README.md

-This document aims to give you a very simple starting point for setting up a java project that you will build with ant.
+This project aims to give you a very simple starting point for setting up a java project that you will build with ant.
+I will hopefully expand on it as I learn more about the magic of ant. :)

 ###Prequisites